-We’re born social animals.
-From the start, babies love being held, touched, talked to, and smiled at.
-And it’s no wonder they crave a connection with adults –babies are completely dependent on others throughout their childhood for survival.
-However, in order to thrive, not just survive, a baby needs more than just food and shelter.
-Not surprisingly, a baby needs engagement and attention from mom, dad, or his caregiver.
-What is surprising, however, is that a baby needs a specific type of engagement -a serve and return relationship.
+Humans are born social animals, that’s why babies love being held, touched, talked to, and smiled at.
+It’s no wonder they crave a connection with adults –babies are completely dependent on others throughout their childhood for survival.
+Keep reading to learn more about children’s social and emotional development.

-Serve and return interactions with caregivers are necessary for a baby’s brain to wire properly, and to set the right architecture for future learning.
-They follow the pattern in which a baby ‘serves’ though babbling, facial expressions, or gestures; and adults ‘return’ the serve with a meaningful response –say, another gesture or vocalizing back.
+Serve and return interactions with caregivers are necessary for a baby’s brain to wire properly and to set the right architecture for future learning.
+They follow the pattern in which a baby “serves” through babbling, facial expressions, or gestures; and adults “return” the serve with a meaningful response –say, another gesture or vocalizing back.

 Creating a solid brain architecture for future learning is only part of the developmental picture, albeit an important one.
-A serve and return relationship will help develop a secure attachment between the child and his caregiver, which has many implications for his social and emotional intelligence.
-In the long run, how well your child can manage his feelings, understand others’ emotions, and interact with peers will be incredibly important for forming successful relationships and maintaining emotional well-being.
-In other words, children need to develop the social and emotional abilities to pay attention in class and get along with their classmates, as much as they need to learn math and science.
-Human relations usually turn out to be more important than SAT scores.
-But if you’re concerned about that too, there’s also pretty solid proof out there that a secure relationship in childhood has a positive effect on IQ later on in life.
+A serve and return relationship will help your baby develop a secure attachment with you, which has many implications for their emotional intelligence.
+In the long run, how well your child manages their feelings, understands others’ emotions, and interacts with their peers will be incredibly important for forming successful relationships and maintaining their emotional well-being.
+It will also help them build self-confidence, develop conflict resolution skills, be motivated to learn, and have stable mental health.